biocore/qiime/doc/scripts/split_libraries_fastq.rst

 .. note::
 - "fastqjoin.join.fastq":		the result of pairing the forward and reverse reads
-- "fastqjoin.join_barcodes.fastq": 	the barcodes for these newly paired reads
+- "fastqjoin.join_barcodes.fastq": 	the updated barcodes for these newly paired reads

 In both these cases, this script can be used to demultiplex the reads.fastq file using the barcodes.fastq file and `mapping file <http://qiime.org/documentation/file_formats.html#mapping-file-overview>`_.